ghishadow/gnome-desktop-programming/md/allocations.md

 # Do use __g\_new__, __g\_malloc__ or variants when

  * You are allocating an unknown amount of space such as space for a string.
- * Your allocation is less than the size of a pointer.

 _If you have any corrections or suggestions please let me know and I will update accordingly._